fitabigail/IrishMortgageConsulting/README.md

 ### Code/Reference

-- Code Institute without who I would have had no base to begin a project & Readme.md Template .https://codeinstitute.net/ie/
+- Code Institute without I would have had no base to begin a project & Readme.md Template .https://codeinstitute.net/ie/
 - GitHub for my workspace and saving all my work as well as my deployed project . https://github.com/ ;
 - The Slack community - for someone always been there no matter the time and with advice or direction. https://slack.com';
-- https://smartmortgages.ie/ - inspired me for building the site and got text from them;
+- https://smartmortgages.ie/ - inspired me for building the site and get the content from them;
  - https://stackoverflow.com/users/6887992/aperezfals - the method of redirect to calculator page after message is closed;
  - https://www.udemy.com/course/10-mega-responsive-websites-with-html-css-and-javascript/learn/lecture/23410300#overview - Udemy course for home page, helping me to build a nice layout;
  - https://www.udemy.com/course/50-web-projects-with-html-css-and-javascript/learn/lecture/32013882#overview -Udemy course for booking form;
  - https://www.youtube.com/watch?v=kIvft1uEi4Y&t=0s - Live Blogger youtube channel help me to create to calculator;
- -  https://dev.to/bosspetta/mortgage-loan-calculator-with-javascript-2la7 - Dev Community help me to understand the way declares the values;
+ -  https://dev.to/bosspetta/mortgage-loan-calculator-with-javascript-2la7 - Dev Community help me to understand how declares the values;
- - https://www.youtube.com/watch?v=sGQSz22U8VM - Easy tutorials for contact us form;
+ - https://www.youtube.com/watch?v=sGQSz22U8VM - Easy youtube chanel tutorials for contact us form;
  - https://www.w3schools.com/ - guide me for flipping contact form;

 ### Note
- * I'd like to thank my mentor Ronan McClelland for his guidance throughout my project.
+ - I'd like to thank my mentor Ronan McClelland for his guidance throughout my project.
- * I would like to thank everyone for all and any assistance given during the development of my website.
+ - I would like to thank everyone for all and any assistance given during the development of my website.
- * All information within this website is for education and training purposes only .
+ - All information within this website is for education and training purposes only .
- * All code has been as much as possible credited to the source that the code came from.
+ - All code has been as much as possible credited to the source that the code came from.